-Presented by NYCEDC, Company Ventures, City University of New York (CUNY), and Blackstone Charitable Foundation
+Presented by NYCEDC, Blackstone LaunchPad, Company Ventures, Tech:NYC, and The City University of New York (CUNY)

-However, these opportunities—which typically offer higher wages and greater economic mobility than those of other sectors—have remained out of reach for many New Yorkers, particularly those from groups already underrepresented within STEM occupations.
+However, these opportunities—which typically offer higher wages and greater economic mobility than those of other sectors—have remained out of reach for many New Yorkers, particularly those from groups already underrepresented within tech occupations.

-The NYC Startup Internship Program builds a diverse talent pipeline of CUNY students directly into New York City’s booming tech sector and supports New York City’s STEM startups with the operational and financial capacity to host and develop interns while growing their businesses.
+The NYC Startup Internship Program builds a diverse talent pipeline of NYC students, with a focus on City University of New York (CUNY) students, directly into New York City’s booming tech sector and supports New York City’s tech startups with the operational and financial capacity to host and develop interns while growing their businesses.

 By the Numbers